nicholasodonnell/plexflix/README.md

 <img src="logo/logo.png" />

-**Plexflix** is a personal media managing and streaming solution for Plex libraries hosted on Google Drive.
+**Plexflix** is a dockerized personal media managing and streaming solution for Plex libraries hosted on Google Drive.

 ### Requirements